Therapy Dogs

 PTSD Therapy Dogs

-Therapy dogs trained to support those living with PTSD can help improve their overall quality of life.
-The best therapy dogs for PTSD receive training to reduce the impact of specific symptoms affecting their owner, guiding them back to a sense of safety and encouraging positive interactions and connections with other people and the wider community.
+Therapy dogs trained to support those living with Post Traumatic Stress Disorder (PTSD) can help improve their overall quality of life.
+In addition to being an emotional service dog, the best therapy dogs for PTSD receive training to reduce the impact of specific symptoms affecting their owner, guiding them back to a sense of safety and encouraging positive interactions and connections with other people and the wider community.
 PTSD animal therapy takes advantage of the close human-animal bond that can exist between a therapy dog and their owner.
 This bond promotes calmness and a sense of safety that can help support those with PTSD.
-For more information click here.

 Anxiety Therapy Dog

 An anxiety assistance dog can provide a host of benefits for their owners, including reducing stress, anxiety, loneliness and even depression.
 By seeking the help of a therapy dog for depression or anxiety, a handler can experience the positive connections between a human and an animal, ultimately improving their overall mental health.
-Engaging with anxiety therapy dogs can help to support people suffering from anxiety (e.g. by offering body contact or even deep pressure stimulation to reduce stress levels).
+Engaging with a support dog for anxiety can help to support people suffering from this condition (e.g. by offering body contact or even deep pressure stimulation to reduce stress levels).

 Stress Therapy Dog